LATEST: Shooting of man in arm and neck 'despicable and cowardly attack by criminal elements'

-LATEST; Shooting of man in arm and neck 'despicable and cowardly attack by criminal elements'
+Shooting of man in arm and neck on his way to work 'despicable and cowardly attack by criminal elements'

 In a statement the PSNI said a report was received at around 6.30am today, Monday 4th September that a man had been shot in the arm and the neck.